Citrix Cloud Connector

 As long as there is one Cloud Connector available, there will be no loss in communication with Citrix Cloud.
 The end user’s connection to the resources in the resource location does not rely on a connection to Citrix Cloud, wherever possible.
 This enables the resource location to provide users access to their resources regardless of a connection being available to Citrix Cloud.

 You can download the Cloud Connector software from within Citrix Cloud.

-Install the Cloud Connector on a machine running Windows Server 2012 R2 or Windows Server 2016.
+Install the Cloud Connector on a dedicated machine running Windows Server 2012 R2, Windows Server 2016, Windows Server 2019, or Windows Server 2022.
 This machine must be joined to your domain and able to communicate with the resources that you want to manage from Citrix Cloud.

 - Do not install the Cloud Connector, or any other Citrix components, on an Active Directory domain controller.

 - Do not install the Cloud Connector on machines that are part of other Citrix deployments (for example, delivery controllers in an on-premises Virtual Apps and Desktops deployment).